 This example shows you how to use MATLAB® to control a simulated robot running on a separate ROS-based simulator over ROS 2 network.

 In this example, you run a MATLAB script that implements a sign-following algorithm and controls the simulated robot to follow a path based on signs in the environment.
 The algorithm receives the location information and camera information from the simulated robot, which is running in a separate ROS-based simulator.
 The algorithm detects the color of the sign and sends the velocity commands to turn the robot based on the color.
 In this example, the algorithm is designed to turn left when robot encounters a blue sign and turn right when robot encounters a green sign.
-FInally the robot stops when it encounters a red sign.
+Finally the robot stops when it encounters a red sign.

 Start a ROS-based simulator for a differential-drive robot and configure the MATLAB® connection with the robot simulator.
-Because the simulator uses ROS 1 topics, start the ROS bridge to share the topics with a ROS 2 network.

 Start the Ubuntu® virtual machine desktop.

 In the Ubuntu desktop, click the Gazebo ROS2 Maze icon to start the Gazebo world built for this example.